ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsonconverter.md

 ## JsonConverter class

-A  from `unknown` to type-safe JSON, optionally rendering any string property names or values using mustache with a supplied view.
+An @<!-- -->fgv/ts-utils `Converter` from `unknown` to type-safe JSON, optionally rendering any string property names or values using mustache with a supplied view.

 **Signature:**